 Clarins Instant Light Natural Lip Perfector

 I’ve bought this product so many times the Clarins’ lady at Farmers now asks me if I’m buying for myself or “is this another present?”.
 I’ve raved about this product here and here, so I’ll keep this short: It’ll be a winner.
 I got this for my bestie Rhonda for her birthday.
 She was pumped.
-This is a winning product for a young lady (bit of luxe, spoil ’em), your sister/cousin/aunt, Mum, or Nana.
+This is a winning product for a young lady (a bit of luxe, spoil ’em), your sister/cousin/aunt, Mum, or Nana.
 NZ$35 (don’t quote me!).
-I like the colour 01 as I find it suits everyone, but there’s a bunch of other gorgeous colours, I just dare not deviate from what works!
+I like the color 01 as I find it suits everyone, but there’s a bunch of other gorgeous colors, I just dare not deviate from what works!
 Available at Farmers or your local Clarins stockist.

 Funky Tea Towel

 Random Lou fact: I’m obsessed with tea towels and I collect them.
-I’ve lost track how many teatowels I’ve recieved as gifts – it doesn’t matter, they always delight me.
-My favourites are a super ugly orange and green one that my brother bought me in Wales, along with all the tea towels my dear friend Max bought me – she’s a champion tea towel shopper! $20 can get you a super cool tea towel – check out your local ‘arty farty/art gallery shops for some groovy options.
+I’ve lost track of how many teatowels I’ve received as gifts – it doesn’t matter, they always delight me.
+My favorites are a super ugly orange and green one that my brother bought me in Wales, along with all the tea towels my dear friend Max bought me – she’s a champion tea towel shopper! $20 can get you a super cool tea towel – check out your local ‘arty-farty/art gallery shops for some groovy options.
 Meanwhile, Wallace Cotton and Mr Vintage also have some cracking designs!
 Rotorua folk (I have to do a plug for my home city, it’s only fair) check out Portico Gallery on Pukuatua Street, I’ve bought a few of theirs as presents lately.

 A Kitchen Gadget

 Below is a photo of kitchen utensils, many I’ve received as gifts.
 I use all of these gadgets frequently and I always think of the person that gifted them to me!
-The measuring spoons were from cousin Megan, the citrus squeezer I bought for myself for my birthday for my husband (come on, who else does that?), Milly bought me the microplaner, my Auntie Angie sent me the chocolate spoon moulds (genius).
+However, I still have not been gifted a vegetable chopper!
+The audacity of my family not getting me one.
+I do love my veg so in all seriousness, I would love one from here… hint hint.
+Anyway, the measuring spoons were from cousin Megan, the citrus squeezer I bought for myself for my birthday for my husband (come on, who else does that?), Milly bought me the micro planer, my Auntie Angie sent me the chocolate spoon molds (genius).
 The measuring spoons, incidentally, came wrapped up in a tea towel that said “Queen of f**king everything”.
 Bloody perfect tea towel for me.
 Check out Farmers, Stevens, Spotlight or specialist kitchen shops (if you are in Auckland, get into Milly’s Kitchen in Ponsonby!).
 If you don’t know what the best latest kitchen gadgets are then take a look on Village Bakery!

 Ormedic Balancing Lip Enhancement Complex – Image Skincare